History of the Institute

 - The Institute launches the Public Library Affiliate Program, a unique gateway to education resources, events, and tools designed to help public librarians bring American history to life for students and teachers.

-- Our AP US History Study Guide introduces students to the College Board’s revamped AP US History framework and exam and provides them with the tools to master the 2015 AP US History exam and the historical resources to succeed in the course.
+- Our AP US History Study Guide introduces students to the College Board’s revised AP US History framework and exam and provides them with the tools to master the 2015 AP US History exam and the historical resources to succeed in the course.

 - In August, the Affiliate School Program network reaches 5,000 schools.

 - The new Gilder Lehrman M.A. in American History from Adams State University offers online graduate courses in US history leading to a Master of Arts in Humanities with an Emphasis in American History.

 - Steven Spielberg accepts the Gilder Lehrman Lincoln Prize for Special Achievement for the movie Lincoln.